 P #6: Profit

 We are all in this to make money.
 Michelle points out that profit is never the problem.
 A lack of profit is a symptom of not carefully watching the other five P’s.
 Some of Michelle’s clients hadn’t watched their people or their process.
 Someone Michelle worked with was embezzled three different times.
 They didn’t have a process in place to closely track their accounting—or to hire the right people.
-If you’re not profitable, go look at the 5 P’s and see where you’re lacking.
+If you’re not profitable, go look at the 6 Ps to exit rich and see where you’re lacking.

-To learn more about Michelle’s strategies for building a business for a profitable exit, listen to episode #205 of the Negotiations Ninja podcast.
+To learn more about Michelle’s 6P strategy to exit rich, listen to episode #205 of the Negotiations Ninja podcast.

 Have questions about a negotiation?
 Text me at 587-315-5948 for negotiation advice!